 - Seasonings: I use my blend of homemade taco seasoning which is a combination of cumin, paprika, and chili powder.

-- Lime Juice: If you have a fresh lime on hand, add the juice of the lime to the tamale pie base, as it will wake up all the flavors!
-It really takes this dish over the top!
+- Lime Juice: Fresh lime juice will really wake up the flavors in the filling.
+It is a simple chef's tip that really takes this dish over the top!

 - Cheese: If you love cheese in your tamales, don't forget to add a layer of shredded cheddar or Monterey jack cheese to this casserole.